16 Oct Career Story – James Griffin (Project Manager)

 Construction can be challenging.
-However, for those who are eager to work hard and are keen problem solvers, working in construction can provide a career with endless opportunities for progression and development
+However, for those who are eager to work in multi-faceted fast paced environments and are keen problem solvers, working in construction can provide a career with endless opportunities for progression and development.

 Why did you choose to start your career in Cornwall?

-I am from Bristol originally and my family and I used to visit Cornwall almost every weekend.
-I have always had fond memories of being in the county so when the opportunity to work there came up – I grabbed it!
+I am from Bristol originally and my family and I used to visit Cornwall almost every weekend to surf and enjoy the coastline.
+I have always had fond memories of being in the county so when the opportunity to work with WWA Truro came up – I grabbed it!

 Cornwall is an area of constant enterprise and innovation.
-I wanted to be a part of a company that embraced this ethos and Ward Williams Associates does!
-I have not looked back since deciding to move to Cornwall to live and work.
-I have a lifestyle that encompasses hard work and plenty of play.
+I wanted to be a part of a company that embraced this ethos and Ward Williams Associates absolutely does.
+I have not looked back since joining WWA and deciding to move to Cornwall to live and work.
+I have a lifestyle that encompasses exciting work and plenty of play.

 What are your aspirations for the future?

-I also wish to develop Constructing Excellence’s, Generation for Change (G4C) club in Cornwall to provide a space for development and networking for Cornwall’s future construction industry leaders.
+Further development of Constructing Excellence’s, Generation for Change (G4C) club in Cornwall is also a key aspiration of mine.
+My main directive is to provide a space for development and networking for the whole supply chain of Cornwall’s future construction industry.

 If you are interested in careers in construction, please visit our current vacancies page.